emipizana/CV_Project/README.md

 -   **Targeted Reimagining:** Modify specific parts of the room (e.g., walls, floor, furniture) using inpainting.
 The system automatically detects and masks common objects, or generates masks on-the-fly using CLIP segmentation for custom targets.
 -   **Style Prompting:** Users can specify a target style using free-form text, or choose from predefined design styles.
 -   **Batch Variations:** Generate multiple design variations with different style prompts.
--   **Material Comparison:** Compare different materials for a specific area of the interior.

 The system uses the `diffusers` library and includes optimizations for memory usage and performance, such as attention slicing and xformers (when available).